FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/cce_cluster_v3.md

 * `external_apig_endpoint` - The endpoint of the cluster to be accessed through API Gateway.

 * `billingMode` - Charging mode of the cluster.

+* `authentication_mode` - Authentication mode of the cluster, possible values are x509 and rbac.

+* `masters` - Advanced configuration of master nodes.
+Structure is documented below.

+The `masters` block supports:

+* `availability_zone` - The availability zone (AZ) of the master node.